 The design is composed of a keep within three baileys, guarded by moats and banks.
 During King John's reign, the design of stone keeps was changing from square to round, but Odiham's keep is octagonal in plan, an unusual compromise shape and very rare for this period.
 At each corner of the octagon was a thick stone buttress to support the weight of the walls and roof.

 Despite its obvious military defences, King John used Odiham mainly as a hunting lodge.

 Edward I restored the castle and spent Christmas at Odiham in 1302.
 His son Edward II gave Odiham to one of his favourites, Robert le Ewer.
-Le Ewer was evicted in 1322 but attempted to retake the caste by force, forcing the king to repair the castle once again.
+Le Ewer was evicted in 1322 but attempted to retake the castle by force, forcing the king to repair the castle once again.
 Edward III inherited Odiham, and granted it to his queen Philippa of Hainault.
-Under Philipa the caste reverted to the role of hunting lodge.
+Under Philippa, the castle reverted to the role of a hunting lodge.

 When David II of Scotland was captured at the Battle of Neville's Cross in 1346 he was imprisoned at Odiham for 11 years.
 The castle began to decay during the 15th century, and the dressed stone facing was robbed for other building projects, leaving the rubble core we see today.
 By 1605 the castle was little more than a picturesque ruin, and in 1792 the Basingstoke Canal was dug through the castle's outer bailey.

 The keep is in a ruinous condition, but enough remains to show that it stood 3 storeys high, with fireplaces on the upper two floors, suggesting the presence of a great hall for communal living with a solar, or private chamber above.
 You can see joist holes ringing the keep interior.
 These supported timber joists, radiating out from the central column like spokes on a wheel.
 You can also see a doorway and a stone cupboard, or aumbry, built into the wall.